martinfrances107/rust_d3_geo_voronoi/README.md

 Known bugs

 Currently the demo works only then f64 is used as the floating point type.
-[For f32 the cell integrity is broken as some of the cell appear to takeup the whole sphere.]
+[For f32 the cell integrity is broken as some of the cell appear to take-up the whole sphere.]
 To be ported:-

 contour.js and geo-contour-test.js

-Currenly there is a failing test suite geo_voronoi_test.rs "geoVoronoi.hull does not break on difficult polygons"
+Currently there is a failing test suite geo_voronoi_test.rs "geoVoronoi.hull does not break on difficult polygons"

 ## Instructions for building the benchmark